Dinner Planner - Free Family Meal Planner!

 The first and most important step in mise en place can be done anywhere at any time.
 The goal is to understand everything you will be doing when it comes time to start cooking.
 Read your recipe step by step.
 Make sure you understand how to do each one and visualize how the recipe comes together.
 Are you roasting those carrots before or after you chop them?
 Does the chicken go in at the same time as the potatoes?
 The key to flawless execution of a recipe is knowing all these things before you begin, not after.
 You do not need to memorize the recipe, but things will go smoother if you have thought it through a couple of times.

-2. Empty dishwasher and sink.
+2. Empty the Dishwasher and The Sink

 Never start cooking one thing until the dishwasher is empty and the sink is clean and sparkly.
+A peaceful mind and calming atmosphere can go a long way in helping to get dinner on the table with little stress.

 Take everything you need out of the fridge, pantry and freezer, and put it on your work surface.
 Including salt, spices and oils.

-4. Gather all equipment.
+4. Gather all the Equipment Needed

 If you did step one, you should have an idea of everything the recipe needs.
 Get it all out, even if you won’t need it until the very end of cooking.
 That means getting out knives, a cutting board, garlic press, zester, colander, baking sheets, pots, pans, anything.
 If you have limited counter space, all of this stuff need not be on your counter.
 Just put everything together in one open spot.
 When it comes time to use it you don’t want to have to dig around in drawers and cupboards.
 You could use the dining table, buffet, or even a chair pulled into a corner of the kitchen.

-5. Chop, measure and divide ingredients.
+5. Chop, Measure and Divide Ingredients

 You are not yet beginning the recipe; you are simply getting all of your ingredients prepared for their first use.
 At the end of this step, your counter should be covered in bowls of precisely chopped and measured ingredients ready to be tossed in the pot or pan.
 Don’t forget the spices and seasonings.
 Group together all ingredients that will be used at the same time.
 Ideally, you will be able to pick up one fully prepared bowl for each step of your recipe.
 If one step requires using multiple ingredients at different times, make sure to keep them separate until then.